Savitar-Hub/postgres-backup/README.md

     }
 ```

-You can provide each key as an environmental variable, as well as `DATABASE_URL` and `PROJECT_NAME` of the google bucket.
+You can provide each key as an environmental variable, `PROJECT_NAME` and `BUCKET_NAME` of the google bucket, as well as `DATABASE_URL` of Postgres database.

 In the case that we do not have a bucket already created for storing the backups, we could add additional parameters to create it: